fusebit/everyauth-express/docs/asana.md

 ## Configure Asana service

-To use your own OAuth client with Everyauth, fist <a href="https://developers.asana.com/docs/register-an-application" target="_blank">create an OAuth application in Asana</a>, and then use the EveyAuth CLI to configure the Asana service:
+To use your own OAuth client with Everyauth, fist [create an OAuth application in Asana](https://developers.asana.com/docs/register-an-application), and then use the EveyAuth CLI to configure the Asana service:

 ```bash
 everyauth service set asana \